-- 4.26 The UK has a goal of increasing tree cover from 14.5% to 17.5% by 2050.
-Included in this goal are groups of trees and individual trees. - 4.27 Urban trees provide numerous environmental, health, social, biodiversity and economic benefits.
-Trees provide shade in summer and help mitigate climate change by absorbing CO2, reducing air pollution, promoting biodiversity, and naturally cooling the built environment in summer and warming it in winter. - 4.28 Trees have an important role to play in climate change mitigation.
-Tree canopies slow the movement of rain to the ground thus reducing surface run-off and sharp increases in groundwater flow during and following intense storms.
-This is especially important in Hampstead because of its hydrogeology and the risk of flooding from surface run-off, particularly for houses located towards the bottom of slopes. - 4.29 The main tree species that define our area include the taller limes, London planes, oaks, willows, black and Lombardy poplars, beech, horse chestnut and Scots pine, most of which take several decades to reach maturity. - 4.30 Importantly, the Hampstead and neighbouring Plan Areas are home to numerous veteran trees, shown as significant trees on the Ordnance Survey Map of 1866: Hampstead Heath has over 500; some oaks are more than 500 years old.
+- 4.23 The UK has a goal of increasing tree cover from 14.5% to 17.5% by 2050.
+Included in this goal are groups of trees and individual trees. - 4.24 Urban trees provide numerous environmental, health, social, biodiversity and economic benefits.
+Trees provide shade in summer and help mitigate climate change by absorbing CO2, reducing air pollution, promoting biodiversity and naturally cooling the build environment in the summer and warming it in the winter. - 4.25 Trees have an important role to play in climate change mitigation.
+Tree canopies slow the movement of rain to the ground thus reducing surface runoff and sharp increases in groundwater flow during and following intense storms.
+This is especially important in Hampstead because of its hydrogeology and the risk of flooding from surface run-off, particularly for houses located towards the bottom of slopes. - 4.26 The main tree species that define our area include the taller limes, London planes, oaks, willows, black and Lombardy poplars, beech, horse chestnut and Scots pine, most of which take several decades to reach maturity. - 4.27 Importantly, the Hampstead and neighbouring Plan Areas are home to numerous veteran trees, shown as significant trees on the Ordnance Survey Map of 1866: Hampstead Heath has over 500; some oaks are more than 500 years old.
 Others can be found in front and rear gardens around the Heath despite 19th-21st century development.
 Ninety trees on the 1866 OS map of Hampstead have been found to still exist within the town (see Appendix 6 Veteran Trees).
 The origin of many of these can be traced back to historic hedges and boundaries.
-It is vital for maintaining and enhancing biodiversity that they continue to retain physical links to the veteran hedgerow trees on the Heath.
-BNG can be increased by contributing towards the network of 'stepping stone' veteran wood piles that are being established within Hampstead. - 4.31 Other important trees were planted for aesthetic reasons, to line streets for example, or for practical purposes such as to soak up water in boggy gardens or to assist with stabilising slopes with a recent history of landslip.
+It is vital for maintaining and enhancing biodiversity that they continue to retain physical links to the veteran hedgerow trees on the Heath. - 4.28 Other important trees were planted for aesthetic reasons, to line streets for example, or for practical purposes such as to soak up water in boggy gardens or to assist with stabilising slopes with a recent history of landslip.

 The Important Tree List, Appendix 4, is a list of trees chosen by local people for their aesthetic and/or environmental or historic value.
 It is considered these trees make a significant contribution to public amenity for the purposes of The Town & Country Planning Act 1990.